Skip to content

 Prepping & Creating the Wort (Unfermented Beer)

-• Add 2 ½ gallons of water into a large pot
+• Add 2½ gallons of water into a large pot.

 Boiling the Wort

-• Bring wort back to a boil.
+• Bring the wort back to a boil.

-• Add 1 oz. of Perle hops and boil for 30 minutes
+• Add 1 oz. of Perle hops and boil for 30 minutes.

-• Add another ounce of Perle hops and boil for 30 minutes
+• Add another ounce of Perle hops and boil for 30 minutes.

 • Add 2 oz.
-Cascade hops and boil for 2 minutes
+Cascade hops and boil for 2 minutes.

 How to Prevent "Chill Haze"

-4569957650_4061d240df_bCold break, or the lack of it, is called Chill Haze.
-When a beer is chilled for drinking, these proteins partially precipitate forming a haze.
-As the beer warms up, the proteins re-dissolve.
-Only by rapid chilling from near-boiling to room temp will the Cold Break proteins permanently precipitate and not cause Chill Haze.
-You cannot taste the effects of Chill Haze, it is more of a cosmetic problem.
-Hazy beer also tends to become stale sooner than non-hazy beer.
-2
+Cold break, or the lack of it, is called Chill Haze.
+When a beer is chilled, these proteins partially precipitate, forming a haze.
+By rapidly chilling from near-boiling to room temperature, these proteins will precipitate and avoid the haze.
+While this does not affect the taste, it’s a cosmetic issue, and hazy beer tends to go stale faster.2

 Rehydrate Yeast

-• Heat ½ cup of water to exactly 100F
+• Heat ½ cup of water to exactly 100°F.

-• Cover and set aside
+• Cover and set aside.

 Transferring Your Wort

-• Place the racking cane in the pot
+• Place the racking cane in the pot and attach the siphon hose to it.

 Fermenting